syncs-usyd/syncs-constitution/constitution.rst

    2. the Industry Liaison(s) will be the Directors of the Sponsorship Subcommittee;

-   3. the Branding Manager and Marketing Manager will be the Directors of the Marketing Subcommittee; and
+   3. the Design Director and Marketing Director will be the Directors of the Marketing Subcommittee; and

    4. any other Executive Member(s) appointed by the aforementioned panel in sub clause 6.4 of this Constitution will be the Directors of any other Subcommittee(s) of the Society.